-Last week, Google said it was trying to tackle one of the hardest problems on the internet — video Discovery.
+Last week, it was trying to tackle one of the hardest problems on the internet — video Discovery.

 Looking at consumer video services (Netflix, Hulu, Amazon and even GoogleTV) and their second screen counterparts (Matcha, Fanhattan, BuddyTV, etc), the admission of the challenge is painfully evident in the user interface the consumer faces and the result of the Discovery process.